MusicPlayerDaemon/website/content/commercial.md

 [GPL](https://www.gnu.org/licenses/gpl-2.0.html) (just like the Linux kernel, for example).
 It is allowed to sell commercial products with MPD, and with the source code being available, you can tailor it to your needs.
-But you must to obey the GPL.
+But you must obey the GPL.

 The most important part is: you **must** provide the source code of all GPL components in your product.